ferocchi/lyberty/README.md

 ⸻

 8 Putting it in CI
 • Matrix builds—turbo run build --filter=apps/web… ensures only affected artifacts build.
 • Publish step in GitHub Actions reads package.json{"publishConfig.access"} to decide npm vs GHCR push.
 • Security—git secrets scan + Provenance attestations on each build artifact.

 ⸻

 TL-DR workflow 1.
 Develop everything in one Turborepo.
 2. Edge deploy (Cloudflare Pages + Workers) for the Web; same codebase, next export feeds Tauri 2 for desktop-and-mobile shells.
-3. Swift is added only where you need frameworks Web can’t reach; done through Tauri mobile plugin scaffold so your core UI stays React/TS.
+3. Swift is added only where you need frameworks Web can't reach; done through Tauri mobile plugin scaffold so your core UI stays React/TS.
 4. Share any slice—micro-service, agent, or UI kit—just by publishing that folder; monorepo boundaries + CI enforce no accidental leaks.

-This setup keeps code velocity high, lets you “go native” where it actually pays off, and still gives partners a clean, minimal slice of code when you need to collaborate or outsource.
+This setup keeps code velocity high, lets you "go native" where it actually pays off, and still gives partners a clean, minimal slice of code when you need to collaborate or outsource.